Aircloak/aircloak/README.md

 You can start the entire system as docker containers.
 This gives you an environment very similar to the real production.
 In particular, each component is running in production mode.
 Moreover, each request goes balancer and router services.

 To start the system, you can invoke `./dockerized_air.sh start` which will rebuild all images and start required containers in background.
-If everything is fine, you should be able to access the web via https://frontend.air-local:20102.
+If everything is fine, you should be able to access the web via https://frontend.air-local:20100 (router endpoint) and https://frontend.air-local:20101 (balancer endpoint).

 If you want to start each container separately in a foreground, make sure that the required components are started with `./start_dependencies.sh`.